 Phone: (312) 413-1647

 Fax: (312) 413-1630

 TTY: (312) 413-0453

-SUGGESTED CITATION: Parker Harris, S., Gould, R., Mullin, C., and Caldwell, K. (2019).
-ADA Research Brief: Health care access and the ADA (pp. 1-6).
+SUGGESTED CITATION: Parker Harris, S., Gould, R., Caldwell, K., and Mullin, C. (2018).
+ADA Research Brief: Small Business and the ADA (pp. 1-6).
 Chicago, IL: ADA National Network Knowledge Translation Center.

 Content was developed by the Department of Disability and Human Development of the University of Illinois at Chicago and the ADA Knowledge Translation Center.

 This information product was developed under a grant from the Department of Education, NIDRR grant number 90DP0086.
 However, the contents do not necessarily represent the policy of the Department of Education, and you should not assume endorsement by the Federal Government.

 © Copyright 2019 ADA National Network.
 All Rights Reserved.